fanbyprinciple/hands_on_ml/chapter_6/readme.md

     Scikit uses the Classification and Regression tree (CART) algorithm to train decision trees this idea is that algorithm first splits the training sets into two subsets using a single feature k and a threshold tk. how does it choose k and tk ?  it searches for a pair of k, tk in order to create the purest subset.

+    It only produces binary trees.

     max_depth , min_samples_splitm min_samples_leaf, min_weight_fraction_leaf and max_leaf_nodes all affct CART.

-    CART algorithm is a greedy algorithm: It greedily searches fot an optimum split at top leve, then repears the process at each level.
+    CART algorithm is a greedy algorithm: It greedily searches for an optimum split at top level, then repears the process at each level.

     finding the optimal tree is known as an NP compltet problem It requires O(exp(m)) time.